1. Are you getting the optimum lighting efficiency?

 A typical example of this is warehouse aisle lighting.
 By using narrow beam angle products that concentrate light where it is needed, it increases ground lighting levels and reduces waste output.
 A 100W LED fitting with a 60-degree beam angle provides a more efficient output compared to a 150W fitting with a 120-degree beam angle.

-3. Are you able to receive grants and tax relief?
+3. Are you able to receive tax relief?

-Our industrial lighting products provide clients with a potential grant from the Carbon Trust Green Business Fund as well as tax relief with the ECA scheme.
-We have met the criteria and been certified to provide each of these offers.
-Make sure you do not ignore these funding benefits as you could be saving up to 35% on the overall project cost (including labour).
+Our industrial lighting products provide clients with tax relief with under the government’s ECA scheme.
+We have met the criteria and been certified to provide each of these offers as our products’ efficiency exceeds the requirements of the Energy Technology List (ETL).
+Make sure you do not ignore this funding benefit as you could be saving 20% on the overall project cost (including labour).
 Furthermore, schools and public sector bodies can also receive zero interest financing to ease your cash flow.

 4. Are you able to obtain precise lighting designs and payback projections?

 Does your LED lighting supplier provide precise lighting designs and payback projections for your facility?
 There are industry lighting level standards for various types of facilities, as follows;